seoedw/stardancewebsite/README.md

 I learned HTML and CSS using youtube and W3 schools, which helped a lot.

-My website has 4 sections
+#My website has 4 sections:

 ## > About:
 This section focuses on some small facts about me, like my hobbies